 Filing FAFSA for Undergraduate Students

-Students are encouraged to file as soon as possible on or after Jan.
-1, 2012, in order to meet our recommended deadline of April 1, 2012.
+Students are encouraged to file as soon as possible on or after January 1, 2015.

 Prior to Completing the FAFSA

 The student and one parent (if the student is a dependent student) must have a FSA ID from the U.S. Department of Education, which you may obtain online.

 - CUNY Brooklyn College federal school code is: 002687